-So for example, high influence – high engagement shoppers relied heavily on digital day to day.
+So for example, high influence – high engagement shoppers relied heavily on digital every day.
 They were more regular users of social media and heavily influenced by what they saw online.

 They were also more likely to publish and comment on online content.
-This segment were the most attractive segment from an e-Commerce insight post of view.
+This segment were the most attractive from an e-Commerce point of view.

 Conversely, low influence – low engagement shoppers barely used social media and didn’t go online often.
 They relied on traditional media channels and were the least attractive segment.

 The research results presentation was 50+ pages long.
 Clearly, that’s too much to share.
 So to keep it brief, we’ll look at 3 examples of the types of e-Commerce insights we got.